Reisz/LoveGui/features.md

   - `class` list of grouping names (see css)
   - `id` unique per instance (derived from type if not specified)
   - Querying functionality, mass updates
+- Observer
+  - Direct connection between event and handlers
+  - No delgation, no data
+- Event
+  - Event is delegated up the tree
+  - Handler can be standalone and have atached data

 ### Item
 - Visual Component